smallbard/SharpLogic/README.md

 # SharpLogic

 SharpLogic aims to bring Logic Programming to C#.
-It is not embeding Prolog string in C#, but more a Linq like approach to fully exploit the c# langage capabilities.
+It is not embeding Prolog string in C#, but more a Linq like approach to fully exploit the C# langage capabilities.

 ## How to use it ?